hdetering/discomark/README.md

 ## Citation

+If you use DiscoMark in you research, please cite

 Detering H, Rutschmann S, Simon S, Fredslund J, Monaghan MT.
 2016.
 DiscoMark: Nuclear marker discovery from orthologous sequences using low coverage genome data. bioRxiv doi: 10.1101/047282